Dublin classes resumed at 3:30 p.m., following a power outage. More

 - No food or drink is permitted.

-- All electronic devices must be turned off.
+- All electronic devices must be turned off and placed in provided lockers.

 - Children are not permitted to wait in the Testing Center lobby or to be left unattended on campus.